-Evelyn Carr is an award winning young artist whose professional experience includes national awards, TV, theater, opera, and musical recordings.
-She recently won First Place in NY Lyric Opera Theatre's National Vocal Competition (Junior High) and was an invited soloist at their Awards Concert at Symphony Space.
-Favorite theater roles include playing Brigitta Von Trapp in The Sound of Music, Gertrude McFuzz in Seussical, Beth Moss in The Tender Land by Aaron Copland, and Annie in Annie.
-She has appeared in principal roles on the TV shows Momsters with Roseanne Barr and The Hunt with John Walsh.
-Evelyn has also performed several times at Carnegie Hall.
-As a member of the Broadway Youth Ensemble she has performed at Yankee Stadium, in the "Broadway Sings for Newtown" concert and at the Waldorf Astoria for Mayor Bloomberg's 9/11 Memorial Foundation.
-Evelyn enjoys singing at her church and singing the National Anthem at special events, and she is the soloist on the Ridgefield Symphony Orchestra's 50th Anniversary recording of the National Anthem.
-Evelyn was recently nominated for a National Youth Arts Award for her portrayal of Gertude McFuzz in Seussical Jr.
+Evelyn Carr is an award winning young artist whose professional experience includes TV, theater, opera, and musical recordings.
+She won First Place in the Forte International Music Competition and performed as a soloist in the final round concert at Carnegie Hall.
+She also won First Place in NY Lyric Opera Theatre's National Vocal Competition.
+Favorite theater roles include Brigitta Von Trapp in The Sound of Music, Gertrude McFuzz in Seussical, and Annie in Annie.
+She has appeared in principal roles on the TV shows Momsters and The Hunt with John Walsh.
+Evelyn has also performed several times at Carnegie Hall, Chelsea Opera, and Westchester Broadway Theatre.
+At only 15 years of age she was invited to sing as a soloist with the Danbury Music Centre Orchestra.
+She has performed at Yankee Stadium, in the "Broadway Sings for Newtown" concert and at the Waldorf Astoria for Mayor Bloomberg's 9/11 Memorial Foundation with the Broadway Youth Ensemble.
+Evelyn also enjoys singing and leading worship at her church and singing the National Anthem at special events.
+She is the "Official Singer" for her local American Legion and the soloist on the Ridgefield Symphony Orchestra's 50th Anniversary recording of the National Anthe

 When Evelyn Carr...sang three patriotic songs from the steps of the Community Center this Veterans Day, people were amazed.
 Never had the town featured a singer who was so young, had so much poise, and had such a powerful voice."